-Both locales has different Vocabs and Structure, Not every language has the same length of vocabulary and sentence structure.
-This is a similar situation in the French language which has 15–20% longer than the original English text.
-So when such a situation arises, it is important to hire a professional translator who can understand to structure the French language.
+Both locales have different Vocabs and Structure, Not every language has the same length of vocabulary and sentence structure.
+This is a similar situation in the French language, which has 15–20% longer than the original English text.
+So when such a situation arises, it is important to hire a professional translator who can understand structuring the French language.
 Depending on the platform for which the content will be used, the structure and vocab are translated in the specific language.

 About different Style of Grammar, Both French and English have different style of Grammar.
 Be it the syntax, gender, verbs and other aspects of Grammar, there is a huge difference.

 There is a huge variation in terms of subject-verb-object structure.